Helioviewer-Project/JHelioviewer-SWHV/docs/fits-volume-data.md

 BUNIT  = '1'                 / not valid FITS unit syntax
 ```

 must not be used.
-JHV retains `BUNIT` as metadata but the current grayscale renderer does not alter rendering based
-on the unit.
+JHV retains `BUNIT` as metadata but the renderer does not alter rendering based on the unit.

 ## Undefined voxels and `BLANK`